New Employer Rate

 2023 and thereafter | 3.8220% | 10.5924% |

-The new employer contribution rate is multiplied by the amount of taxable wages paid by the employer to determine the employer's contribution liability.
+The new employer contribution rate is multiplied by the amount of taxable wages paid by the employer to determine the employer's contribution amount.

 The new employer contribution rate will apply to an employer for the first two or three calendar years that the employer pays wages.
 After that time, the employer may have sufficient experience to receive a computed contribution rate or will receive a standard contribution rate.